Non Operative Treatment for Knee Arthritis

 Platelet Rich Plasma (PRP) shots involve drawing blood out of your arm, separating the platelets from the red blood cells, and injecting the platelets into your knee joint.

-These platelets can be best thought of as sacks of chemicals (growth factors and other proteins) that burst open from mechanical trauma after they are injected into a knee joint.
+These platelets can be best thought of as little sacks of chemicals (growth factors and other proteins) that burst open from mechanical trauma after they are injected into a knee joint.

 PRP shots will not regrow cartilage.

-They may relieve pain for 2-3 months, but don’t work for everyone.
+They may relieve pain for 1-2 months but don’t work for everyone.

 Injections that don’t work